seha-ay/GS_Privacy_FL/README.md

 This repository contains the full experimental framework and code used in the study:
 **_"Gerchberg–Saxton Transformations for Privacy-Preserving Biomedical AI in Local and Federated Learning."_**

-We provide code, data processing pipelines, model training workflows, and evaluation modules to enable full or partial reproduction of our results in both high-compute and minimal-resource environments. **Please make sure you unzip all zipped files before executing any notebooks and download the _inverted_images_ from releases!**
+We provide code, data processing pipelines, model training workflows, and evaluation modules to enable full or partial reproduction of our results in both high-compute and minimal-resource environments. **Please make sure you unzip all zipped files before executing any notebooks and download the zipped files from releases!**

 **🔧 System Requirements**